mesnardo/snake/README.md

 Some of the Python modules call the environment variable `$SNAKE` defined as the local directory of this repository.
-The variable can set by adding the following line to your `.bashrc` or `.bash_profile` file:
+The variable can be set by adding the following line to your `.bashrc` or `.bash_profile` file:

 	> export SNAKE="/path/to/the/git/repository"